-While he’s very comfortable in water, Ian has no personal interest these days in swimming for fitness, or covering great distances.
-For him, the real benefits of swimming have nothing to do with measuring distances/ times/ fitness gains, or seeing the water as any kind of obstacle to overcome.
-Instead, we can use it to support us, to help us undo tension, breathe and move.
+While very comfortable in water, Ian has no personal interest these days in swimming for fitness, or covering great distances.
+The real benefits of swimming have nothing to do with measuring distances/ times/ fitness gains, or seeing the water as any kind of obstacle to overcome.
+Instead, we can allow it to support us, to help us undo tension, breathe and move.

 In his younger days, Ian did a language degree at the School of Oriental and African Studies, London, taught English in Tokyo and spent six years working as a Careers Adviser in schools, colleges and a young offenders’ institution.
 He set up Swimming Without Stress in Oxfordshire in 1996 and gave up his day job in 1998 to train with swimming and Alexander Technique pioneer Steven Shaw.
 He continued teaching in Oxfordshire until 2003, before setting up the residential course in Wales.

 Ian’s been married to Cheryl since 1991.
-They have four children, a grandson and two dogs.
+They have four grown up children, three grandchildren and two dogs.

 Visit our blog for Ian’s thoughts about swimming, learning and teaching, using the Alexander Technique.